⚘ April Chu

 Register with No-IP

-.
-This will map your hostname to the public IP address of your router, which forwards traffic to your Pi.Configure DDNS on the Raspberry Pi
+Dynamic DNS tab > No-IP Hostname.
+If you created a hostname, you should be able to see your hostname on the dashboard.
+If not, create a hostname.IP/ Target and make sure the Hostname Type is DNS Hostname A. This will map your hostname to the public IP address of your router, which forwards traffic to your Pi.Configure DDNS on the Raspberry Pi

 Follow No-IP's official documentation.